Download a Local Copy of your Linode Backup

 Your backup will begin restoring to your Linode, and you can monitor its progress from the Host Job Queue in your Linode’s Dashboard tab.
 Note that the time it takes to restore your backup will vary depending upon the restore size, and the number of files being restored.

 NoteIn order to access the files from your restored disks, you will need to reboot your Linode under the new configuration profile that was created by the restore process.
 The restored disks are assigned to the new profile, and your backed up data will be accessible when you boot from that profile.

 Download Specific Files or Directories over SSH

-To retrieve a specific directory or file via the command-line, you can use the secure copy (SCP) command from your computer.
-SCP is installed by default on most Mac and Linux systems, and you can install a tool like Cygwin to use it on Windows.
+You can use SCP to retrieve a specific directory or file via the command-line.
+SCP is installed by default on most macOS and Linux systems, and is available with Cygwin or PuTTY for Windows.

-The syntax for using SCP to copy a file from your Linode into a directory on your computer is:
+The syntax for using SCP to copy a file from your Linode into a directory on another computer is:

 scp your_linode_username@your_linode_ip:/path/to/your/file.txt /path/to/your/local/directory/

 To copy a file from your Linode to another computer and give it a specific name (in this case,